0x0OZ/0x0OZ.github.io/content/ctf-writeups/2024-07-28-deadsec-ctf.md

 ![EzStart-Code](/static/images/deadsec-writeups/ezstart-01.png)

-In the code, we can see that we can upload any kind of file regarding the written filters because they were pointless (no prevention after the checks).
+In the code, we can see that we can uploahttps://0x0oz.github.io/ctf-writeups/2024-07-28-deadsec-ctf d any kind of file regarding the written filters because they were pointless (no prevention after the checks).
 Still, the notable thing is that anything we upload is going to be deleted at the end through `unlink()`, moreover, if we upload a file with `< 10MB` size it will be moved from PHP's uploads tmp folder to accessible `/var/www/html/tmp` folder then will be removed at the end.

 For the upload filename, we can't specify anything existent to overwrite or cause deletion like the index.html or anything, we can't also do path traversal because the basename and the ext were only taken from the filename